msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

     :showtitle: turtle.backward(L)

-    Instructs the ``turtle`` to move ``L`` pixels backwards (i.e., opposite to the direction that the turtle is facing).
+    Instructs the ``turtle`` to move ``L`` pixels backwards (opposite to the direction that the turtle is facing).

     The input, ``L``, tells the computer how many pixels to move.